 #4: Sex Can Help Lower Your Blood Pressure

-Having sex is one of the best exercises for your heart and can help lower your blood pressure.
+Having sex not only gets your heart pumping, but it can also help lower your blood pressure.

-The physical activity involved in sex helps to ...
+The physical activity involved in sex helps …

 - Keep your heart rate up

 - Relieve stress and tension

 ... which can also lead to better blood pressure control.